 If you enjoy camping and boating, the Sacramento–San Joaquin River Delta should absolutely be on your list.
 Compared to other rivers and lakes in California, it’s uncrowded, and if water sports aren’t your thing, there are lots of on shore activities to keep you entertained.

 Considering the magnitude of the Delta, this guide only focuses on the area around Lodi and Walnut Grove.

-Here’s your quick travel guide for a perfect escape on the massive Sacramento–San Joaquin River Delta, or the California Delta.
+Here’s your quick travel guide for (some areas of) the Sacramento–San Joaquin River Delta, or the California Delta.

 Nearly every year we camp at Tower Park (Jellystone Park Camp-Resort at Tower Park).